-Professionals from the Eastern Oklahoma Chapter of the American Institute of Architects can help property owners assess rehabilitation options on a pro bono or reduced fee basis.
-Ask TPC Staff for more information about these services.
+Professionals from the American Institute of Architects, Eastern Oklahoma Chapter, can help property owners assess rehabilitation options on a pro bono or reduced fee basis.
+Ask TPC staff for more information on these services.

 SECTION G - GUIDELINES FOR LANDSCAPE FEATURES, PAVING, AND SIGNAGE